githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 Once you initiate the command it will provide an Audit Summary report.

-Let’s go over the details the Audit Summary report will provide you.
+Let’s go over the details the Audit Summary report provides.

-### What is in an Audit summary
+### What is in an Audit summary?

-There are 4 sections of the Audit summary:
+There are four sections in the Audit summary:

 - **Pipelines:** This section contains high-level aggregated statistics on GitHub Actions Importer’s ability to migrate the targeted pipeline automatically.
 - **Build steps:** This section presents an aggregated summary of the individual build steps that are used across all of the target pipelines and how many could be converted automatically.